Chicago Police: Jussie Smollett Staged Attack Because He Was ‘Dissatisfied With His Salary’

 Rams vs. Patriots: Who Should Win Super Bowl LIII?

+Chicago police released the mugshot of Jussie Smollett Thursday after the actor was arrested and in custody of detectives.
+Smollett is facing criminal charges for allegedly filing a false police report.
+During a press conference Thursday morning, Chicago police officials asserted that Smollett set up a hate crime hoax because he was “dissatisfied” with his [...]

+New York’s classic venue Webster Hall, which will reopen this spring after a months-long renovation, has announced the first run of shows after its relaunch: Patti Smith and Her Band, Broken Social Scene, MGMT, Empire of the Sun, Old Dominion, Sharon Van Etten, Built to Spill, Real Estate, Chromeo and Big Thief are among the [...]

-Chicago Police officials asserted Thursday that actor Jussie Smollett set up a hate crime hoax last month because he was “dissatisfied with his salary” on the Fox series “Empire.”
-Police are holding a news conference to discuss the case that has made international headlines amid Smollett’s continued insistence that he was the victim of a [...]
+Chicago Police officials asserted Thursday that actor Jussie Smollett set up a hate crime hoax on Jan.
+28 because he was “dissatisfied with his salary” on the Fox series “Empire.”
+Police are holding a news conference to discuss the case that has made international headlines amid Smollett’s continued insistence that he was the victim of [...]

 The wait for new music from Adam Lambert is over.
 Variety has confirmed that Lambert will drop a brand new song, “Feel Something,” tonight (Feb.
 21).
-Written by Benedict Cork, Josh Cumbee and Lambert, and produced by Cumbee and Afishin Salman, it will be released through independent distributor EMPIRE.
-“Feel Something” is the first new track [...]
+Written by Benedict Cork, Josh Cumbee and Lambert, and produced by Cumbee and Afishin Salman, it will be released through the independent label and distributor EMPIRE.
+“Feel Something” is the [...]

 “Empire” actor Jussie Smollett has been charged with filing a false police report, the Chicago police said Wednesday.
 “Detectives will make contact with his legal team to negotiate a reasonable surrender for his arrest,” police spokesman Anthony Guglielmi said on Twitter.
 Smollett is due to appear in court for a bond hearing at 1:30 p.m. [...]